swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

-# Chapter 10: Track model evolution in the CI/CD pipeline with CML
+# Chapter 10: Work efficiently and collaboratively with Git

 ??? info "You want to take over from this chapter?
 Collapse this section and follow the instructions below."